 The conclusion of this chapter of World War II history is the stuff of legend – the Nazis discovered that Gabčík, Kubiš, and their co-conspirators had hidden themselves in the catacombs of an old church in the city’s center.
 Hundreds of soldiers barricaded the building, storming inside.
 An hours-long shootout ensued in the sanctuary of the church, and each of the individuals being sought committed suicide, knowing that they would not escape.
 Not a single one of them was taken alive.
 Anthropoid recreates this finalé in an engaging final act.
 Ellis is a strong director of action setpieces, and gives appropriate perspective and space to each moving part.
 This is the movie’s most accomplished sequence.

 But nearly everything which precedes it is mediocre at best.
 The script, written by Ellis and Anthony Frewin, doesn’t make any serious attempts at building a concrete plot structure.
-Events lead into events, and character names are thrown around.
-One’s interest is piqued when Heydrich himself is assassinated, about midway through the 120 minute runtime, but that’s only because of the thrilling implications of the event and of Ellis’ abilities in directing the ensuing chase sequence, which sees Gabčík and Kubiš barely escaping initial capture.
-Murphy and Dornan have arresting presences – with measured, clipped dialogue delivery mixed with controlled body language.
+Bland events lead into bland events, and character names are thrown around.
+One’s interest is piqued when Heydrich himself is assassinated, about midway through the 120 minute runtime, but that’s only because of the inherent implications of the event and of Ellis’ abilities in directing the ensuing chase sequence, which sees Gabčík and Kubiš barely escaping initial capture.
+Murphy and Dornan have arresting presences – with measured, clipped delivery mixed with controlled body language.
 Yet it’s difficult for performances to stand out when the material the actors have been given is so underworked.